notsonerdysid/DRONE-BLUEPRINT/JOURNAL.md

 <img width="1215" height="767" alt="Screenshot 2026-02-22 125300" src="https://github.com/user-attachments/assets/79a6ad11-995f-4bb7-94c0-9d9b2e6e1c2a" />
 what i fixed from yesterday's design
 1. turned a single block print into 5 diff parts(1 base plate + 4 arms)-> what this allows is if i crashed or anything i can print that specific part only rathe than spending big money on whole piece again.
-2. i will use heat srews instead of making 3d printed thread
+2. i will use heat-set brass inserts instead of making 3d printed thread
 3. i moved the pocket
 I am sure I will have really fun building this, cant wait Well I have drop the idea to add landing pads rightnow because my concern rn is to make the drone fly. after i will fly then only i will upgrade with those stuff + i need to reach budget also.